“To find the best tool, I should look for a better email platform.”

 What's Actually True: The Best "Tool" Is a System

 This brings us to a core reframing: you shouldn’t be looking for a single best tool, but rather the best system.
 The most effective recovery strategy isn't a standalone email platform or a simple plugin.
 It's an integrated system that uses your customer data to power automated, personalized outreach across multiple channels.
 The brain of this operation is your existing CRM or customer data platform, like Braze or Klaviyo, and the "tools" are simply the endpoints that deliver the message.
-You can see how this works in practice.
+You can see how this works in practice (opens in a new tab).

 The goal is to move beyond generic messages and toward personalized 1:1 communication.
 When a customer abandons a cart, your system should know not just what they left behind, but also their purchase history and preferred communication channels, allowing for truly intelligent follow-up.
 Using AI-powered systems, you can even generate recovery messages automatically that are tailored to the specific customer and products.
 For instance, including personalized product recommendations in recovery emails has been shown to generate significant revenue, proving that deeper personalization works.